EDDIE JAFRI AND THE GOLOK (Crazy Eddie stories part 3)

 Getting back to the golok, notice the reverse grip slashes Eddie is doing with the blade.
 Yes, he’s moving fast and it looks scary, but this material is meant mainly for public performances.
 (By the way, Eddie would usually use a cheap, lightweight kitchen knife for this demo.
 That's why you see him toss it aside instead of sheath it, before he draws the rencong).
 This style of performance is called “Bunga” lit.
 “Flowers” in Indonesian and it is intended for public display, not for fighting.
 The actual techniques would traditionally be hidden and would be referred to as “Bua” lit. “fruit” ie, the real fighting aspect of the art.

-The techniques Eddie taught were based on the idea of drawing the golok in reverse grip to deliver faster cuts and hacks straght out of the sheath.
+The techniques Eddie taught were based on the idea of drawing the golok in reverse grip to deliver faster cuts and hacks straight out of the sheath.
 These are often reinforced by holding the spine of the blade along the forearm.

 .